 To request a visa it is necessary to make an appointment at a Schengen country embassy or consulate.
 A Schengen visa is also valid for short stays, up to a maximum of 90 days in a 180-day period.

-Just a valid passport is required for business travellers applying for ETIAS.
-The passport must be biometric and valid for at least 3 months from the date of arrival in the Schengen Area.
+Just a valid passport is required for business travelers applying for ETIAS.
+The passport must be biometric.

 ETIAS applicants should complete the online form with the following information: